Jeum1331/Ethical-Hacking/Hacking-Wifi-Passwords.md

 </p>

 <p>
-I will then proceed to import the <strong>pcaps</strong> collected from the attack to my Kali box, open them in <strong>Wireshark</strong>, and search for:
+I then proceeded to import the <strong>pcaps</strong> collected from the attack to my Kali box, open them in <strong>Wireshark</strong>, and search for:
 </p>

 <pre>wlan.ssid == "Flipping Scary!" || eapol</pre>

 <p>
 (<em>"Flipping Scary!" is the name of the targeted AP.</em>)
 This step ensures that the <strong>EAPOL 4-way handshake</strong> was effectively captured.
-I will then proceed to convert the <strong>pcap</strong> into a <strong>hash</strong> using
+Then I converted the <strong>pcap</strong> into a <strong>hash</strong> using
 <a href="https://hashcat.net/cap2hashcat/">cap2hashcat</a>.
 </p>

 <p>
-The last step of the project will be executed in the terminal, where I will use <strong>Hashcat</strong> in conjunction with the <strong>rockyou.txt</strong> wordlist to crack the password.
-I will launch a <strong>dictionary attack</strong> that should give me access to the targeted network.
+The last step of the project was executed in the terminal, where I used <strong>Hashcat</strong> in conjunction with the <strong>rockyou.txt</strong> wordlist to crack the password.
+I launched a <strong>dictionary attack</strong> that gave me the hash value to gain access to the targeted network.
 </p>

 <!DOCTYPE html>